cindyxmiao/blog/_posts/2020-12-18-The-Online-TA-experience.md

 #### *What if you gave a wrong answer?*

 I think this happens more often than we think.
 We’d like to believe that the professors know everything (and never ever make mistakes), and so being a TA, sometimes one feels like they too have to know everything and be correct.
-Some professors even like to say “I love people that challenge my ideas, so feel free to prove my wrong” but I’ve never seen it happen.
+Some professors even like to say “I love people that challenge my ideas, so feel free to prove me wrong” but I’ve never seen it happen.

 This time, in one of my lecture TA sessions, I heard the professor apologize for a mistake they made in the previous lecture, and explain the correct way.
 Though I was super surprised, I realized I admired the professor way more for their sincerity, and cared much less about them making the mistake itself.